nasa/cumulus/docs/features/dead_letter_archive.md

 [Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) is a powerful serverless query service that allows you to analyze data directly from Amazon S3 using standard SQL.
-One of the key features of Athena is its support for partition projection, partition projection in AWS Glue allows you to define a virtual partitioning scheme for your data stored in Amazon S3 without physically partitioning the data.
+One of the key features of Athena is its support for partition projection, partition projection allows you to define a virtual partitioning scheme for your data stored in Amazon S3 without physically partitioning the data.

-We have provided an AWS Glue Catalog database, an AWS Glue Catalog table and a example query for querying S3 DLA messages.
+We have provided an AWS Glue Catalog database, an AWS Glue Catalog table and an example query for querying S3 DLA messages.
-Our AWS Glue Catalog table `<prefix>_dla_glue_table` defines partition projection on `eventdate` which corresponding to `date` folder under Dead Letter Archive S3 storage location.
+Our AWS Glue Catalog table `<prefix>_dla_glue_table` defines a partition projection on `eventdate` which corresponds to `date` folder under Dead Letter Archive S3 storage location.

-:::note `<prefix>` is your stack name with dash replaced by underscore
+**Note:** `<prefix>` is your stack name with dash replaced by underscore

 ### Procedure